In this electrical conduit guide, I’m gonna walk you through different conduit types, their uses, and share some handy installation tips.

 What is FMC?
 FMC, or “flex,” is helical coiling used indoors, made from interlocked steel or aluminum strips.
 You can pull wire through it and bend the tubing however you like.

 For outdoor use, go for Liquidtight Flexible Metal Conduit (LFMC).
 It’ll keep your wires and cables dry and safe from moisture.

 Important Note: FMC and LFMC are perfect for vibrating equipment.
 For example, a pump motor should have a flex connected to it, because a rigid conduit might snap.

 PVC (Polyvinyl Chloride)

 What is PVC?
-A rigid nonmetallic conduit, with the same advantages as RMC.
-But also, you can install it in wet or corrosive environments.
-It has the following advantages:
+It’s a rigid nonmetallic conduit with the same perks as RMC.
+Plus, you can use it in wet or corrosive environments.

-  - A smaller inside diameter
+- Smaller inside diameter

-  - Greater weight
+- Heavier weight

 Electrical conduit guide wrap up